getodk/docs/docs/collect-forms.rst

 Media files must be placed in a folder labeled :file:`{form-name}-media`.

 - When using ODK Central, first upload your form definition.
 Central will then prompt you to :ref:`add media files <central-forms-attachments>` if necessary.
-The files are downloaded automatically when :ref:`fetching blank forms <in-app-get-blank-forms>`.
+The files are downloaded automatically when :ref:`fetching blank forms <loading-forms-into-collect>`.
 - If :ref:`loading forms directly to your device <loading-forms-directly>`, the :file:`-media` folder needs to be placed in the :file:`forms` subdirectory of :ref:`your Collect directory <collect-directory>`, alongside the form itself.

 .. _pulling-forms-with-briefcase: